 A push assist system can be activated.
 The speed depends on the selected gear.
-The motor continues to drive the pedelec as long as the rider presses the push assist button on the handlebars.
+The motor continues to drive the pedelec at walking speed as long as the rider presses the push assist button on the handlebars.
 The speed can be a maximum of 6 km/h in this case.
 The electric drive system stops when the push assist button is released.

 The pedelec does not have a separate emergency shut-off button.
 In the event of an emergency, the motor can be stopped by removing the on-board computer.
 The mechanical brakes are used as an emergency stop system and bring the bicycle to a halt quickly and safely in the event of an emergency.

-3.5.8.2 Charger
+3.5.7.2 Charger

 Each pedelec is supplied with a charger.
-The following BOSCH charger may be used:
+Follow the charger operating instructions.